easyscale-academy/learn_gemini_cli_basic-project/TICKET.md

 - [ ] **Exercise 3: Reference multiple files** — Use two or more `@` references in a single prompt
 - [ ] **Exercise 4: Summarize the tutorial** — Run `summarize @README.md` and confirm the summary matches what you learned

-## Submission & Verification

-When you're done, run `/teach-check` to verify your work against the checklist.
-Say "ship it" when complete to generate RESULT.md, then share the RESULT.md file GitHub link with your instructor.

 ## Grading Rubric

-> **For instructors and /teach-check assistant** — Students may skip this section.

 - **@ syntax understanding:** Student can explain that `@` + relative path tells Gemini CLI to read a file.
 They understand why relative paths (not absolute) are used in Gemini CLI.
 - **Copy Relative Path skill:** Student used "Copy Relative Path" from the Codespace context menu (not "Copy Path").
 They can demonstrate this on any file.